-- Port Le Havre is France's second largest commercial seaport (after Marseille, on the Mediterranean Sea) in terms of overall cargo tonnage, but the country's largest containership port.
+Port Le Havre is France's second-largest commercial seaport (after Marseille/on Mediterranean Sea) in terms of overall cargo tonnage but is ranked country's largest containership port.
 It is popular as cruise port of call, especially on Transatlantic repositioning crossings (repositioncruises.com).

 Port Le Havre

-- Cargo ships transporting dangerous goods or marine vessels with LOA length over 70 m (230 ft) must be assited by local pilots.
-As door to the cogested Northern European waterways (English Channel and North Sea), Port Le Havre also offers pilotage assistance in these waters.
+Cargo ships transporting dangerous goods or marine vessels with LOA length over 70 m (230 ft) must be assisted by local pilots.
+As a gateway to the congested Northern European waterways (English Channel and North Sea), Port Le Havre provides pilotage assistance in these waters too.

 Main cargoes shipped through the port via tankers, bulk cargo carriers and container carriers (boxships) include crude oil, refined oil, gasoil, cereals, animal feed, coal, cement, general cargo, TEU-containers.
-Le Havre Marina provides berthing for yachts and pleasure boats without any tidal restrictions.
+Le Havre Marina provides berthing for luxury yachts and pleasure boats without any tidal restrictions.
 Its current capacity is 1160 (mooring rings).
-The docking facility provides electricity and water supplies.
+Marina's docking facility provides electricity and water supplies.
 In 2012 was inaugurated a second boat marina (Port Vauban) with capacity 500 (moorings rings).
-In addition to the marina was also built Docks Vauban (commercial centre) and the Les Bains Des Docks (recreational complex with swimming pools).
-The new marina is located in the city centre and close to the Le Havre railway station, as well as to A29 highway (part of European route E44).
-A29 connects the port with A26 highway (at St Quentin) and also has junctions with the autoroutes A13, A131, A16, A28, A1.
+In addition to the marina was built Docks Vauban (commercial center) and Les Bains Des Docks (recreational complex with swimming pools).
+The new marina is located in downtown and close to the railway station, as well as to A29 highway (part of European Route E44).
+A29 connects the port with A26 highway (at St Quentin) and also has junctions with autoroutes A13, A131, A16, A28, A1.